Communication-Forensics-Lab/harmful-content-detection/data/c2a/readme.md

 For example, the mentions of the organisation Greenpeace and the TV channel ARD in the following (fictitious) tweet would be replaced as follows:
 *@greenpeace_de* Euch liegt bei euren Aktionen wohl etwas an Sicherheit.
 Da muss man sich ja nur die letzte Doku ansehen, um das zu merken *@ARDde* => *[@GRP]* Euch liegt bei euren Aktionen wohl etwas an Sicherheit.
 Da muss man sich ja nur die letzte Doku ansehen, um das zu merken *[@PRE]*

+## Files

+-  `c2a_trial.csv`: Sample of the training data set consisting of approximately 1,000 tweets, which were used during the trial phase to familiarise yourself with the data set.